Python SDK

 ```

-Use `asyncio.as_completed` when you want to process each result the
+Use `asyncio.as_completed` to process each result the moment it's ready instead of waiting for the whole batch.

 ```python theme={null}